EpigenomeInformatics/exposure_atlas_manuscript/README.md

 # exposure_atlas_manuscript
-The repo for the manuscript "Epigenomic landscape of human peripheral blood cells upon pathogen exposure"
+The repo for the manuscript "Epigenomic landscape of human peripheral blood cells upon exposure"